bipolarbearbringsbeer/rock-paper-scissors/README.md

 ## The Odin Project

-Just open console in your browser and play
+Just open console in your browser, reload page and play